Rexzarrax/BiosupCS/README.md

 **Note, it is recommended to run this on USB flash storage generally for easy transfer to the PC needing a update.

 Hardware:
--System with internet connection
+- System with internet connection
--USB flash drive with at least 8GB of storage(16GB recommended)
+- USB flash drive with at least 8GB of storage(16GB recommended)

 # Credits #